 The best word to describe Broady is VERSATILE.
 Since he can remember, he has always been drawn to the world of entertainment (sports, music, movies, video games, etc).
 Growing up, and attending school in Silver Spring, MD, all the way through high school, Broady has always loved being the center of attention and humoring others.
-He was named “Biggest Comedian” by the Senior Class of 2004 at Springbrook High School.
-Making others laugh, and being the biggest comedian/class clown came naturally to him, and it was not until teachers, family, and friends suggested that he hone his skills of comedy and apply them towards acting that he found use of his talent.
+He was named “Biggest Comedian” by the Senior Class at Springbrook High School.
+Making others laugh, and being the biggest comedian/class clown came naturally to him, and it was not until teachers, family, and friends suggested that he hone his skills of comedy and apply them towards entertainment that he found use of his talent.

 Apprehensive about acting his first two years of high school, Broady finally auditioned for the school play his junior year and was cast in Tim Kelly’s, “My Son is Crazy…But Promising,” as Arthur Whitney.
 He excelled in his performance, and after being bitten by the “acting bug” was cast in many more plays and even a musical.

-With his growing love of entertaining and being in the lime light, he decided to attend Towson University in Towson, MD, where he received two Bachelor of Science degrees in Acting and Electronic Media and Film.
+With his growing love of entertaining and being in the lime light, Broady decided to attend Towson University in Towson, MD, where he received two Bachelor of Science degrees in Acting and Electronic Media and Film.

 Broady’s experience at Towson University further seasoned himself as an entertainer.
-He was constantly asked to host various events ranging from fashion shows, to step shows, to concerts, to health awareness events, to parties, adapting and catering to the needs of each event.
+He was regularly asked to host various functions ranging from fashion shows, to step shows, to concerts, to health awareness events, to parties, adapting and catering to the needs of each event.
 He continued acting in plays and appeared in a commercial for Towson University that aired during Monday Night Football games and numerous times on ESPN.
-He also appeared in film productions like “The Wire,” “Step Up,” and “Step Up 2: The Streets,” and he was a stand-in for President Barack Obama in a production called “Stevie Wonder at the White House.”
+He also appeared in “The Wire,” “Step Up,” and “Step Up 2: The Streets,” and was a stand-in for President Barack Obama in a production called “Stevie Wonder at the White House.”

-Upon graduating from college, he was given an on-air position, web page, and segment during “The Hometeam Show” 6-8 pm, M-F, which is called, “Broady Beats Da Block,” where he was the youngest person on-air in the entire market!
+Upon graduating from college, he was given an on-air position, web page, and segment during “The Hometeam Show” 6-8 pm, M-F, which was called, “Broady Beats Da Block,” where he was the youngest person on-air in the entire market!
 During the segment, Broady did call-ins from different locations, recorded comedic skits that were posted to his web page, and interacted with people in the community.